Range Map

 • Climb and High-Altitude Performance.
 425 hp per side and a 9.1 lb/hp power loading deliver a 1,740 fpm sea-level best rate and a 29,000 ft service ceiling, both exceptional for a piston twin and competitive with light turboprops of the era.

 • Cabin Layout.
-Six club-style passenger seats, one-piece airstair entry door, and a roughly 50 in by 50 in cabin cross-section give the P-Navajo a corporate ramp presence closer to a light jet than to an owner-flown twin.
+Six club-style passenger seats, a one-piece airstair entry door, and a roughly 50 in by 50 in cabin cross-section give the P-Navajo cabin volume and a club-class layout uncommon among owner-flown twins of its era.

 • Range.
 236 gallon usable fuel capacity (including the 25 gallon nacelle aux tanks) yields a roughly 1,160 nm range with IFR reserves, supporting non-stop legs between most US business-aviation city pairs.

-• Rarity as Conversation Piece.
-With only 259 airframes built and a recognizable longer-nose silhouette, the P-Navajo is a distinctive ramp presence; type-club support survives through the Piper Owner Society and a small specialist maintenance community.
+• Rarity and Type Support.
+With only 259 airframes built and a recognizable longer-nose silhouette, the P-Navajo is uncommon on the ramp; type-club support survives through the Piper Owner Society and a small specialist maintenance community.

 Trade-offs